iterative/dvc.org/public/static/docs/command-reference/run.md

   numeric values or other information that describes a model (or any other regular output).
 See `dvc metrics` to learn more about using metrics.

-- `-M`, `--metrics-no-cache` - the same as `-m` except files are not put automatically under DVC control.
+- `-M`, `--metrics-no-cache` - the same as `-m` except that files are not tracked by DVC.
 It means that they are not cached, and it's up to a user to save and version control them.
 This is typically desirable with metric files, because they are small enough to be put into Git control.
 See also the difference between `-o` and `-O`.

 - `-f`, `--file` - specify stage file name.
 By default the DVC-file name generated is `<file>.dvc`, where `<file>` is file name of the first output